amriunix/blog/content/post/memcached-enumeration.md

 ![alt text](/img/memcached-enumeration/memchached-tcp-port.png "Memcached TCP Port")

-Memcached expose TCP port **11211** and bind it on localhost, however it's still possible to communicate with this port via SSRF or literary movement techniques.
+Memcached exposes TCP port **11211** and bind it to localhost, however it's still possible to communicate with this port via SSRF or literary movement techniques.

 ### Protocol
 Clients of memcached communicate with server through TCP connections.
 A simple raw commands can be performed to do various things with memcached.